Frequently Asked Questions

 Gummy bear implants are fixed-form highly cohesive silicone gel implants meant to keep the same shape.
 They are also know as shaped implants and have an anatomic (tear- drop) shape rather than a round shape.
 This gives better control of how an augmented breast is shaped.
 This is important in patients that have a smaller cup size to begin with because the shape of the implant can be very apparent in these patients.

-between the breast implant and the surrounding tissue.
+Another aspect of the gummy bear implant is that they are all textured.
+Texturing allows an adhesion to form between the breast implant and the surrounding tissue.
 The adhesion prevents implant rotation and dislocation, effectively gluing it into position.
 This adhesion is obviously necessary for shaped implants as a rotated or upside-down teardrop implant would look very deformed.
 The adhesion has the additional benefit of preventing the bottoming out appearance seen with smooth-walled round implants in some patients.

 Saline implants are silicone bags filled with water.
 This gives a more unnatural feel to saline implants and makes rippling and other “bag irregularities” more apparent.
 Saline implants deflate in approximately 5% of patients augmented with this type of implant.
 Although the manufacturer’s warranty will replace a deflated implant and cover most costs involved with replacement, a one-sided implant replacement can result in asymmetries and potentially additional surgeries.
 (See our revision surgery section for details).